 Lichens mainly use trees as structural perches.
-They are not extracting nutrients or water from tree tissue itself, as they are capable of photosynthesizing on their own.
+They are not extracting nutrients or water from the tree tissue itself, as they are capable of photosynthesizing on their own.
 Lofty trunk or branch sites can give lichens better access to sunlight for making their own food, as well as to moisture condensed on the tree through the phenomenon of fog drip.

-Thinking more broadly, though, trees can benefit somewhat from the presence of lichens in the vicinity.
-Those lichens that exist as a partnership between a fungus and a cyanobacterium can, by virtue of the latter’s activities, “fix” -- or make available in a form usable to other organisms -- the essential nutrient of nitrogen from the air.
+Trees can benefit somewhat from the presence of lichens in the vicinity.
+Those lichens that exist as a partnership between a fungus and cyanobacteria can, by virtue of the latter’s activities, fix – or make available in a form usable to other organisms – the essential nutrient of nitrogen from the air.

-Finally, lichens can function as notable agents of biological weathering: By expanding and contracting with moisture absorption and drying and to a lesser extent by actively extracting nutrients, lichen can pry apart cracks and crevices in bare rock.
-Such activity opens a foothold for the establishment of trees, as organic matter begins collecting in the fissure and proto-soil forms.
+Finally, lichens can function as notable agents of biological weathering: by expanding and contracting with moisture absorption and drying and to a lesser extent by actively extracting nutrients, lichen can pry apart cracks and crevices in bare rock.
+Such activity opens a foothold for the establishment of trees, as organic matter begins collecting in the fissure and soil begins to form.
 Tree roots themselves can further rend open rock.

-Adverse Tree Effects
+Adverse Effects on Trees

-The fungus certainly benefits from the relationship, gleaning the energy produced by its partner’s photosynthesis operations.
+The fungus certainly benefits from the relationship, gleaning the energy produced by its partner’s photosynthetic operations.
 The photobiont may benefit by the moisture and shelter provided by the fungus.
-Ultimately, though, the relationship may be more akin to a farmer (the fungus) and its crop or livestock (the photobiont) -- or, as Daniel Mathews writes in "Cascade-Olympic Natural History," to a human being and its helpful intestinal microorganisms.
+Ultimately, though, the relationship may be more akin to a farmer (the fungus) and its crop or livestock (the photobiont) – or, as Daniel Mathews writes in "Cascade-Olympic Natural History," to a human being and its helpful intestinal microorganisms.

 About the Author